Parks of Alexandra Headland

 Buhk Family Park

-Named in 1986 in honour of the Buhk Family, specifically William Frederick Karl Buhk or “Old Bill” who was one of the 24 founding members of the Alexandra Headland Surf Lifesaving Club, and his son Bill who became a life member after years of service.
-The park was included in the foreshore improvements opened in 2015 and is adjacent to the Alex Skate Park.
+Located on the northern side of Alex Surf Club, Buhk Park was named in 1986 in honour of the Buhk Family.
+William Frederick Karl Buhk or "Old Bill" was one of the 24 founding members of the Alexandra Headland Surf Lifesaving Club, and his son Bill who became a life member after years of service.

 Wilkes Family Park